 Q. Does the Paper Pieces Complete Pack contain the book and/or fabrics?

-A. No. The kit contains only the acrylic templates and the EPP papers.
+A. No. The kit contains only the EPP papers.
 You can find out further details about the kit by clicking here.

 Q. Can the Paper Pieces Templates and Papers be used again?